batteryshark/mmio/README.md

 This is a plugin for optimized gamepad support on Mario Multiverse.

 ## Changelog
+20220124_0:
+	-> Fixed issue with XInput Analog Flipping Out

+	-> Fixed bug where Analog deadzone settings were not respected by DInput.

 20220123_0:
 	-> Added option to allow/ignore background input.